Aliases for MITF Gene

 Previous GeneCards Identifiers for MITF Gene

-This gene encodes a transcription factor that contains both basic helix-loop-helix and leucine zipper structural features.
-It regulates the differentiation and development of melanocytes retinal pigment epithelium and is also responsible for pigment cell-specific transcription of the melanogenesis enzyme genes.
-Heterozygous mutations in the this gene cause auditory-pigmentary syndromes, such as Waardenburg syndrome type 2 and Tietz syndrome.
-Alternatively spliced transcript variants encoding different isoforms have been identified. [provided by RefSeq, Jul 2008]
+The protein encoded by this gene is a transcription factor that contains both basic helix-loop-helix and leucine zipper structural features.
+The encoded protein regulates melanocyte development and is responsible for pigment cell-specific transcription of the melanogenesis enzyme genes.
+Heterozygous mutations in the this gene cause auditory-pigmentary syndromes, such as Waardenburg syndrome type 2 and Tietz syndrome. [provided by RefSeq, Aug 2017]

 GeneCards Summary for MITF Gene

-MITF (Microphthalmia-Associated Transcription Factor) is a Protein Coding gene.
-Diseases associated with MITF include waardenburg syndrome, type 2a and melanoma, cutaneous malignant 8.
-Among its related pathways are Glioma and Pathways in cancer.
-GO annotations related to this gene include chromatin binding and RNA polymerase II distal enhancer sequence-specific DNA binding transcription factor activity.
-An important paralog of this gene is TFEC.
+MITF (Melanocyte Inducing Transcription Factor) is a Protein Coding gene.
+Diseases associated with MITF include Tietz Albinism-Deafness Syndrome and Melanoma, Cutaneous Malignant 8.
+Among its related pathways are IL-6 signaling pathway and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
+An important paralog of this gene is TFE3.

 Transcription factor that regulates the expression of genes with essential roles in cell differentiation, proliferation and survival.
-Binds to symmetrical DNA sequences (E-boxes) (5-CACGTG-3) found in the promoters of target genes, such as BCL2 and tyrosinase (TYR).
+Binds to M-boxes (5'-TCATGTG-3') and symmetrical DNA sequences (E-boxes) (5'-CACGTG-3') found in the promoters of target genes, such as BCL2 and tyrosinase (TYR).
 Plays an important role in melanocyte development by regulating the expression of tyrosinase (TYR) and tyrosinase-related protein 1 (TYRP1).
 Plays a critical role in the differentiation of various cell types, such as neural crest-derived melanocytes, mast cells, osteoclasts and optic cup-derived retinal pigment epithelium.